Quantile spectral processes: Asymptotic analysis and inference: Asymptotic properties of rank-based copula periodograms

-Note that, for $\omega = 0 \mod 2\pi$ we have $d_{n,R}^{\tau}(0) = n\tau + o_P(n^{1/2})$, where the exact form of the remainder term depends on the number of ties in the observations.
-Therefore, under the assumptions of Proposition~\ref{prop:inr}, $\inr^{\tau_1, \tau_2}(0) = n(2\pi)^{-1}\tau_1\tau_2 + o_P(1)$ for $\omega = 0 \mod 2\pi$.
+Note that, for $\omega= 0 \modt2\uppi$ we have $d_{n,R}^{\tau }(0) = n\tau+ \mathrm{o}_P(n^{1/2})$, where the exact form of the remainder term depends on the number of ties in the observations.
+Therefore, under the assumptions of Proposition~\ref{propinr}, $\inr^{\tau_1, \tau_2}(0) = n(2\uppi)^{-1}\tau_1\tau_2 + \mathrm{o}_P(1)$ for $\omega= 0 \modt2\uppi$.

-\begin{bem}\rm Proposition~\ref{prop:inr} implies that the CR-periodograms corresponding to different frequencies are asymptotically independent.
-Therefore, it can be used to obtain the asymptotic distribution of the smoothed periodogram for any $b_n = m / n$, with $m \in \IN$ \textit{not depending on} $n$.
-In this case, $m$ CR-periodograms are used for smoothing and the asymptotic distributions of the smoothed CR-periodograms follow from Proposition~\ref{prop:inr}.
+\begin{bem} Proposition~\ref{propinr} implies that the CR-periodograms corresponding to different frequencies are asymptotically independent.
+Therefore, it can be used to obtain the asymptotic distribution of the smoothed periodogram for any $b_n = m / n$, with $m \in\IN$ \textit {not depending on} $n$.
+In this case, $m$ CR-periodograms are used for smoothing and the asymptotic distributions of the smoothed CR-periodograms follow from Proposition~\ref{propinr}.
 However, in this case, the smoothed periodogram is not necessarily a consistent estimator (its variance does not tend to zero) of the spectral density kernel $\mathfrak{f}_{q_{\tau_1}, q_{\tau_2}}(\omega)$.
-As we shall see, in order to be consistent, a smoothed CR-periodogram requires $b_n = m(n) / n \rightarrow \infty$ as $n \rightarrow \infty$. \end{bem}
+As we shall see, in order to be consistent, a smoothed CR-periodogram requires $n b_n = m(n) \rightarrow\infty$ as $n \rightarrow\infty$. \end{bem}

-In order to establish the convergence of the smoothed CR-periodogram process \eqref{eqn:DefRankEstimator}, we require the weights $W_n$ in \eqref{eqn:DefRankEstimator} to satisfy the following assumption, which is quite standard in classical time series analysis [see, for example, p.\,147 of \citet{Brillinger1975}].
+In order to establish the convergence of the smoothed CR-periodogram process (\ref{eqnDefRankEstimator}), we require the weights $W_n$ in (\ref{eqnDefRankEstimator}) to satisfy the following assumption, which is quite standard in classical time series analysis (see, e.g., page~147 of Brillinger \cite{Brillinger1975}). \begin{itemize}[(W)] \item[(W)] The weight function $W$ is real-valued and even, with support $[-\upi,\upi]$; moreover, it has bounded variation, and satisfies $ \int_{-\upi}^{\upi} W(u) \,\mathrm{d}u = 1$. \end{itemize}